To get a great deal on a vacuum cleaner, the best time to buy is in the spring. However, that's not the only time of year you can find a great deal.

 Is There Another Good Time?

 While spring is the best time to buy a vacuum, if yours is on its last leg, you might not be able to wait that long to buy a replacement.
-Don't worry if that's the case because November and December also happen to be good months to buy a vacuum cleaner.
+Don't worry if that's the case because November and December also happen to be good months to buy one.

 A Word of Caution About Buying Used

 Pets and cigarette smoke are two common culprits when it comes to used vacuums.
-Quite often, a vacuum looks clean, and may not reveal any problems when you test it out at a thrift store or a private seller's home.
-But, take it home, and plug it in, and you may discover odors or problems that you overlooked when you tested it, including hidden issues like a flea, bed bug or roach infestation.
+Quite often, a vacuum looks clean and may not reveal any problems when you test it out at a thrift store or a private seller's home.
+But, take it home and plug it in, and you may discover odors or problems that you overlooked when you tested it, including hidden issues such as a flea, bedbug, or roach infestation.
 Yikes!